New technologies have transformed running.

 Track your stats

-Listen without being disturbed
+Listen without being bothered

 Stay motivated

-Music can turn effort into pleasure.
+Music can transform effort into pleasure.

 The armband that really holds